privacytrustlab/ml_privacy_meter/documentation/mia.md

 There are a vast of number of publicly accessible models, either open-sourced or on cloud.
 Existing attacks have shown impressive attack success rate and result on popular models.
 We want to raise the public's awareness that ML models can lead to indirect information leakage of data.

 ## What is Membership Inference Attack
-Membership inference attack (MIA), is a class of inference attack that aims to determine whether a given point query is from the training set of a target model.
-Formally put, the adversary aims to output a binary outcome that indicates whether a data point $x$ is part of the training set of a model $f$.
-Usually the adversary is assumed to only have access to the prediction API of the target model that outputs $f(x)$ for a given input $x$.
+Membership inference attack (MIA) is a class of inference attack that aims to determine whether a given point query is from the training set of a target model.
+Formally put, the adversary aims to output a binary outcome $b \in [0,1]$ that indicates whether a data point $x$ is part of the training set of a model $f$.
+Usually the adversary is assumed to only have access to the prediction API of the target model that outputs $f(x)$ for a given input $x$, which makes the attack more feasible on real world models.

 <p align="center">
   <img src="images/mia_diagram.png" alt="Membership Inference Attack diagram" width="80%">